DandelionX/XIA-Jiangjiang/README.md

 【4】

-I am a member of Research Unit of Machine Learning Applications:
+I am the chairman of Research Unit of Machine Learning Applications: